emanuelaepure10/database_manual/contribution.md

    `git commit -m "short description of the changes"`.
 You can do as many commits as you wish.
    * But when you are ready with your code Push to your branch `git push` and then create a Pull Request in our repository.
 Describe your design decisions for new features in the Pull Request.

+* Create the Pull Request

+   When opening a "pull request", you are making a "request" that the project repository "pull" changes from your fork.
+You will see that the project repository is listed as the "base repository", and your fork is listed as the "head repository"
+* Review the Pull Request
+* You can add more commits to your pull request
+   You can continue to add commits to your Pull Request even after opening it.
+For example: the project maintainers may ask you to make some more changes or you may want to include something that you forgot.
+* Discuss the Pull Request
+  You can use the comment box to at the bottom of the Pull Request to address questions that the project maintainer might have

 ## Requirements for a Pull Request
 * A Pull Request can be composed by one or multiple commits.
 All changes together address one high-level concern.
 If a Pull Request provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
 Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature or a Pull Request that addresses multiple R3IPs.
 * Changes must be traceable in the commit history.